Betty Compson: Career

 Back in Hollywood, she starred in The Enemy Sex, directed by James Cruze, as well as the sound film The Great Gabbo in 1929, with Eric von Stroheim--his first sound picture.
 Compson and Cruze were married in 1925; they divorced in 1929.
 Her contract with Paramount was not renewed, and she decided to freelance, working with lower-budget studios such as Columbia in The Belle of Broadway and Chadwick in The Ladybird.
 During this time, she was suggested as a replacement for difficult Greta Garbo in the MGM feature Flesh and the Devil opposite John Gilbert.
 She eventually worked for the studio with former The Miracle Man co-star Lon Chaney in The Big City.

 In 1928, she appeared in a First National Pictures part-talkie, The Barker.
 Her performance as manipulative carnival girl Carrie garnered her a nomination for the Academy Award for Best Actress, although she lost to Mary Pickford in Coquette.
 In Court-Martial, a 1928 silent film, she became the first actress to portray Old West outlaw Belle Starr on film.
 In the same year, she appeared in the acclaimed Josef von Sternberg film The Docks of New York in a sympathetic portrayal of a suicidal prostitute.

 These films caused Compson's popularity to re-emerge, and she became a busy actress in the new talking cinema.
 In fact, Chaney offered her the female lead in his first talkie The Unholy Three, but she was too busy and instead suggested friend Lila Lee.
-Unlike a number of other female stars of silent film, it was felt that her voice was recorded exceptionally well.
+Unlike a number of other female stars of silent film, it was felt that her voice recorded exceptionally well.
 Although she was not a singer, she appeared in a number of early musicals in which her singing voice was dubbed.